rcpch/rcpch-wham/README.md

 Address these issues and try again.
 ```

 Try cold booting the Emulator.
-Go to the Android Virtual Device Manager in Android Studio and select "Cold Boot".
+Go to the Android Virtual Device Manager in Android Studio ("View" > "Device Manager") and select "Cold Boot".